mmcs-ruby/silicium/README.md

 ```

 #### Dixon's factorialisation
-Dixon's factorialisation is factorisation function, offering a way to relatively fast generate array of all non-trivial divisors of a number.
+Dixon's factorialisation is factorisation function, offering a way to relatively fast generate array of non-trivial divisors of a number.

 ##### Example:
 ```ruby